 What’s at Stake

-With only 97 individuals in the wild, Mexican gray wolves remain at serious risk of extinction.
+Mexican gray wolves are at serious risk of extinction.

 The Mexican gray wolf (Canis lupus baileyi)—the “lobo” of Southwestern lore—is the most genetically distinct lineage of wolves in the Western Hemisphere, and one of the most endangered mammals in North America.
 By 1980, hunting and trapping caused the extinction of lobos in the wild, with only a handful remaining in captivity.
 In 1998, the wolves were reintroduced into the wild as part of a federal reintroduction program under the Endangered Species Act.